Ictoan42/lightsControl/README.md

 **Returns:**

-- Nothing
+- `networkControlledStrip` object

 **Throws:**

-- If a connection to the server cannot be established, the network exception is thrown.
+- If a connection to the server cannot be established, the respective network exception is thrown.

 #### Method `setPixelColour(LED_ID, w, r, g, b)`